PostgreSQL Source Code git master

 45 * fields rather than set them to -1.
 This is currently only supported

-46 * in builds with the WRITE_READ_PARSE_PLAN_TREES debugging flag set.
+46 * in builds with DEBUG_NODE_TESTS_ENABLED defined.

 47 */

-48 static void *
+48static void *

-49 stringToNodeInternal(const char *str, bool restore_loc_fields)
+49stringToNodeInternal(const char *str, bool restore_loc_fields)

 51 void *retval;